 Green Metamict Zircon (Weak, rare)

-Trace amounts of Uranium are also known to be responsible for green fluorescence in some Opals such as opaque white Common Opal from Virgin Valley, Nevada (which fluoresces green in ultraviolet light), and transparent globular Hayalite Opal from Zacatecas, Mexico (which fluoresces pale green in daylight and bright green in ultraviolet light).
+Trace amounts of uranium dioxide are also known to be responsible for green fluorescence in some Opals such as opaque white Common Opal from Virgin Valley, Nevada (which fluoresces green in ultraviolet light), and transparent globular Hayalite Opal from Zacatecas, Mexico (which fluoresces pale green in daylight and bright green in ultraviolet light).
 Traces of uranium may also be the cause green phosphorescence in Australian Opals.
 Uranium has also been used to manufacture fluorescent green Glass gems and decorative green "Uranium Glass" objects.
 The Uranium Opal mineral specimens shown below are diamagnetic.

 Common Opal Rough, Virgin Valley, Nevada